terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-## **2 From PAL Foundry novice to App dev in 5 steps (WIP)**
+## **2 From PAL Foundry novice to App dev in 5 phases (WIP)**

 The rest of this page describes my (WIP) **Foundry basics hands-on demo course** (based on selected PAL examples and demos)
-- S1-S2: Quick start (QS)
+- P1-P2: Quick start (QS)
-- S3-S5: “Deep” dive
+- P3-P5: “Deep” dive

 and reference material:
 - A6-A8: AI usage / concepts / certification ([Certified Foundry Application Developer](https://learn.palantir.com/page/exam-guides))

-The PAL certification exam guide says you need about 6 months experience with Foundry before taking the exam, so my personal goal is to (1) (write and) finish the SQS and (2) take the exam around the end of 2026 (I started using Foundry in early July 2026).
+  - The PAL certification exam guide says you need about 6 months experience with Foundry before taking the exam, so my personal goal is to (1) (write and) finish the SQS and (2) take the exam around the end of 2026 (I started using Foundry in early July 2026).
+- Very organized, up-to-date (WIP) and detailed docx lab notes.

 <br>

-#### **Steps 1-2: Quick start (QS)**
+#### **Phases 1-2: Quick start (QS)**

-- **S1 (3c.0a) Sign up to PAL**.
+- **P1 (3c.0a) Sign up to PAL**.
 If you cant get a trial version of PAL running, then there's no reason to read further.
 You will not understand PAL by just reading about it.
   - I dont remember the URL.
 Just Google it.
   - Unfortunately, I did not record how I signed up, and its not a process I can repeat.
 But I can tell you this
     - **You must be in a country that PAL supports** (thats only a few countries).